North Hill Parish Council

 Welcome to the website organised and maintained by North Hill Parish Council, we hope you find it useful.
 The objective of the site is to provide information about the activities of the council and relay information and support available from Cornwall County Council.

-Recent Additions - Planning for the Queen's Platinum Jubilee, review of planning applications and update on new Cemetery.
+Recent Additions - Planning for the Queen's Platinum Jubilee, review of planning applications and discussions regarding safety at the A30 Plusha junction.

 The United Kingdom’s long tradition of celebrating Royal Jubilees, Weddings and Coronations with the lighting of beacons will be continued to mark the Queen's Platinum Jubilee.
 Beacons will be lit throughout the United Kingdom on Thursday 2 June 2022.
-It is hoped that a beacon will be lit on farmland in the parish as one of over 1,500 beacons to be lit throughout the United Kingdom, Channel Islands, Isle of Man and UK Overseas Territories.
-On the evening of Saturday 4 June it is hoped to hold a Barn Dance in North Hill and on the following day a Big Jubilee Lunch is being planned in Coads Green.
+It is planned to light a beacon on farmland owned by Mr Phillip Medland as one of over 1,500 beacons to be lit throughout the United Kingdom, Channel Islands, Isle of Man and UK Overseas Territories.
+On the evening of Saturday 4 June there will be a Barn Dance at North Hill Village Hall with a marquee, music and BBQ.
+On the following day a Big Jubilee Lunch is being planned in Coads Green to be held at the Village Hall and Playing Fields.
 In addition, it is proposed to give a specially minted commemorative coin to all children in the parish under the age of sixteen.
 Details of the coin can be viewed by selecting Notice Board under the Parish Council tab.

-At the monthly meeting of North Hill Parish Council held in North Hill Village Hall on 10 January there were no new planning applications.
-To view the comments recorded by the Parish Council for previous applications, select Notice Board under the Parish Council tab.
+At the monthly meeting of North Hill Parish Council held in North Hill Village Hall on 9 May planning applications were discussed for properties at Coads Green and Lewarne.
+To view the comments recorded by the Parish Council for these and previous applications, select Notice Board under the Parish Council tab.

 Update on the closure of St Torney's Church.